nikhilsbhat/terragen/README.md

 ## Introduction

-It is difficult to switch context of different kubernets clusters hosted in GCP projects.
-If one has to connect cluster using gcloud, will end up runnig multiple gcloud commands and is painful task.

-Yeah GCP has a option of cloud shell, where one can connect to the cluster hassle-free.
-Its little hard if we have to connect locally from our machines.

-Config solves exactly the same thing, by letting one to switch the cluster in one command.
-At a stage it's interactive shell helps one in selection of the cluster they want to switch.
-As a bonus it also helps in activating service account and switching projects.
+Terraform is one of the best software available to automate the infrastructure and no procrastination in accepting that.

+How about extending Terraform? this would be great when we are solving a complexity that are project specific.
+And Terraform has the same feature in the form of [custom-provider](https://www.terraform.io/docs/extend/how-terraform-works.html).
+How to create one such provider? they have well [documented](https://www.terraform.io/docs/extend/writing-custom-providers.html) steps for it.

+How about creating initial/basic things with single command? terragen addresses the same.
+It generates the templates which eases the development of the custom-provider

 ## Requires

-As there are no prebuilt libraries, Terragen expects [GO](https://golang.org/dl/) installed on the machine to build one.
-This will help you on installing [GO](https://golang.org/doc/install)
+* Since there are no prebuilt libraries of Terragen available, it expected that [go](https://golang.org/dl/) to be pre installed on the machine to build one.
+Installing go can be found [here](https://golang.org/doc/install).
+* Understanding of how to build [custom-provider](ttps://www.terraform.io/docs/extend/writing-custom-providers.html) for terraform.

 ## Installation